corinneling/ruby-and-hot-dogs/README.md

 * User Flow
    * Make bun choice optional
    * Make condiment choice optional
+* Order description
+   * Once the questionnaire is complete, print a sentence describing the user’s order.

 ### Structure
 _Stand:_ Will bring everything together to start the program